This page provides a summary of recovery information, resources and supports available for residents after a disaster.

 Red Cross - Community Partnerships Program

 The Canadian Red Cross recognizes the importance of strengthening support structures that were in communities prior to a disaster, as well as supporting organizations that provided critical services in host communities.
 Across the many fire-affected areas, the recovery and rebuilding process will take years.
-Through the recovery process, the Community Partnerships Program (CPP) provides funding to support community driven efforts that promote individual and community recovery and resiliency.
-Follow THIS LINK for more information on the CPP and to apply.
+Through the recovery process, the Community Partnerships Program (CPP) provides funding to support community-driven efforts that promote individual and community recovery and resiliency.
+This program is now available for 2017 and 2018.
+Follow this link for more information on the CPP and to apply.

 Cariboo Fire Centre Claims